TeachinArt.com

 • Learn when and how to use the pinching-in technique

-• Throwing V-shape bowls
+• Throwing V-shape and U-shape bowls on the wheel.

-Week 4
+Week 4 - Trimming porcelain

-the right tools at different stages, you will learn how to trim smooth and even walls.
-You will learn to prevent slumping and cracking in the rims.
+ou will learn how to trim smooth and even walls and will learn to prevent slumping and cracking in the rims.

-• Trimming basics for porcelain towards translucent porcelain
+• Trimming basics for porcelain.

-• Faults, cracks, remedies & resolutions
+• Faults, cracks, remedies & resolutions for pottery clay.

 • Trimming upside down

-• Foot rims and other bottom considerations
+• Foot rims and other considerations for the bottom of a bowl.

 Week 5

-• Design considerations for porcelain
+• Aesthetic considerations for creating elegant and stylish porcelain designs.

-• Porcelain and the 30 degree rule
+• Porcelain slumping and the 30-degree rule for firing in the kiln.

-• Forms to use for successful firing
+• Forms to use for successful firing.

 Week 6

-• Glazing methods for porcelain
+• Glazing methods for porcelain.

-• Glazing errors
+• Glazing errors that may ruin your porcelain work.

-• Basic electric kiln operation
+• Basic electric kiln operation or firing 101 for kilns.

-• Firing schedules and glaze defaults
+• Firing schedules and glaze defaults.

-• How to prevent slumping and plucking of porcelain
+• How to prevent slumping and plucking of porcelain during firing.

-• Packing a pottery kiln
+• Packing a pottery kiln.

-• How to support porcelain in the kiln
+• How to support porcelain in the kiln.

 Registration policy